s-kostyaev/ellama/README.md

 ## What's new

+- `10.12.2023` - Added command `ellama-complete`.
+- `17.11.2023` - Changes by ellama is now atomic.
+It can be useful if you want to undo this changes.
+Two new commands added:
+  `ellama-ask-selection` and `ellama-ask-line`.
+Some cosmetic changes done.
 - `28.10.2023` - Switched from
 [ollama](https://github.com/jmorganca/ollama)'s API to [llm library](https://elpa.gnu.org/packages/llm.html).
 [Many
 providers](https://github.com/ahyatt/llm#setting-up-providers)
 supported.
-- `17.11.2023` - Changes by ellama is now atomic.
-It can be useful if you want to undo this changes.
-Two new commands added:
-  `ellama-ask-selection` and `ellama-ask-line`.
-Some cosmetic changes done.

 ## Installation